Montage User Files and Library Files, know which to use and when.

 When searching, use the "Bank"

 function to limit and fine tune your search.
-Shown below are the options when you touch "BANK".
-You can search just Presets, or just User, or just within an installed Library. (new with version 1.50 you can search just those you have marked as "Favorite").
+Shown below is the options when you touch "BANK".
+You can search just Presets, or just User, or just within an installed Library.

 There are zero Performances in the User area when you first got your Montage.
-(This is quite different from previous Yamaha synths where every slot was occupied by a "placeholder" program).
-You can, at any time, view and manage the Performances in your User area, by navigating to the User Performance folder:
+(This is quite different from previous Yamaha synths where every slot was occupied by a "placeholder").
+You can at any time view and manage the Performances in your User area, by navigating to the User Performance folder: